 CircuitMaker is a free electronic design automation software package and online project community for hackers, makers, and the like.
 It’s made by Altium, which is known for its professional EDA software package, Altium Designer.
 CircuitMaker is nearly the same as Altium Designer, but it has the caveat that all your designs are stored publicly in the Community Vault.
 You must also be connected to the internet in order to use CircuitMaker.

-You can download CircuitMaker here.
+You can download CircuitMaker on the site.

-Designing PCBs for the milling machine
+Designing PCBs for the Milling Machine

 Designing a PCB for the milling machine is a little different than designing for a PCB manufacturer.
 Here are some design considerations: